My Excuse

 My Excuse is an alternative modern rock band from Greece.
 They were formed by their American frontman Steven Triantafillis and in 2003 they released their first album with Universal Music.
 The band consists of Steven (vocals, guitars), Markus (guitars), Theo (bass), Baha (drums) and Tass (keys).
 Over the last years the band is holding a great number of live performances gaining popularity through their songs and their solid stage presence.
-The band's lead vocalist acknowledges Kings of Leon as a major influence on their sound & material.
+The band's lead vocalist acknowledges Kings of Leon as a major influence on their sound and material.